Why was the Urology Services Inquiry established?

 Who sits on the Urology Services Inquiry’s Panel?

-The Inquiry Panel consists of Ms Christine Smith QC and Dr Sonia Swart.
+The Inquiry Panel consists of Ms Christine Smith KC and Dr Sonia Swart.
 Mr Damian Hanbury, Consultant Urologist, has been appointed as assessor to assist the inquiry panel.

 Who appointed the Urology Services Inquiry’s Panel member?